Resources for Government and Housing Assistance Providers

 Municipal Technical Assistance Program

 The Municipality Technical Assistance Program (MTAP) may be used for technical assistance for cities and towns to support increased local housing production.
-Applications now open and accepting applications from Rhode Island cities and towns.
+We are currently not accepting any applications.
+Click here to sign up for email updates on the program.